 - Analogy Backfire: Played with.
 When Po claims that "scars heal", Shen attempts to call him on this.
 Po's response, "Oh yeah… what do scars do?
 They fade, I guess." is, if anything, more accurate to the situation.

 - Animate Inanimate Object: The radish that Po's parents replaced him with in his dream sequence.
 It can do kung fu, too.

 - Arc Symbol: The red-eye-with-rays symbol for Po, and the Yin-Yang symbol for Shen.
 Po grows, and the eye symbol stops holding any fear for him.
 Shen doesn't, and Po eventually takes on the yin-yang symbol as he wipes out Shen's gunships with their own cannonballs.

 - "Your story may not have such a happy beginning..."

 - Arrow Catch: Tigress dodges a bunch of arrows and catches the last one an inch from her cheek.
 Bonus points for the arrows being on fire.
 More bonus points for the fact that she wasn't even looking at it and didn't seem all that concerned by it, as she does it completely offhandedly.

 - Artistic License – Biology:

-- Art Shift: The movie is primarily filmed in CG, but the opening prologue was shot in a style resembling metal shadow puppets, and Po's dreams and memories are animated traditionally (though the memories become 3D CGI once Po fully recalls them)
+- Art Shift: The movie is primarily filmed in CG, but the opening prologue is shot in a style resembling metal shadow puppets, and Po's dreams and memories are animated traditionally (though the memories become 3D CGI once Po fully recalls them).

 - Ash Face: Happens to Mantis when he tests a small amount of gunpowder.